Below is an overview of the City Council and its main functions.

 Guidelines:

-- Order of the bullet points or “whereas” clauses should be organized in a manner to help the resolution flow in telling the story/background of the topic
+• Order the bullet points or “whereas” clauses in a way that helps the resolution flow in telling the story/background of the topic.

-- Language and tone can be inspirational or celebratory in nature
+• Language and tone can be inspirational or celebratory.

 Council Policies